papr8ka/-lwjgl-basics-wiki/LibGDX-Meshes-Lesson-1.md

 # Prototyping with ImmediateModeRenderer

 Now that you understand the concepts of how meshes and vertices come together to form geometry, we can utilize LibGDX's ImmediateModeRenderer for some faster prototyping.
-This is a specialized utility which is good for un-indexed geometry (something we will cover in the next lesson) that holds `Position(x, y, z)` and some other optional attributes: `Normal(x, y, z)`, `Color(r, g, b, a)`, and a variable number of `TexCoord(s, t)`.
+This is a specialized utility which is good for un-indexed geometry that holds `Position(x, y, z)` and some other optional attributes: `Normal(x, y, z)`, `Color(r, g, b, a)`, and a variable number of `TexCoord(s, t)`.

 ## Setting up the renderer